 Prefabricated fabric wrapped acoustic panels are the ideal economical solution for treating noisy reverberant spaces.

 To correct a room that is too reverberant, you need to tone down the hard wall and ceiling surfaces with an acoustic absorber such as a fabric wrapped acoustic panel.
 Acoustic panels are made from lightweight porous materials that are acoustically absorptive.
-Fabric wrapped acoustic panels are fabricated with a high performance acoustic fiberglass core which is an excellent acoustic absorber.
-When a sound wave hits the panel, rather then being reflected back, the glass fibers in the core absorb sound by vibrating together and transforming the sound energy into heat energy.
+Fabric wrapped acoustic panels are fabricated with a high-performance acoustic fiberglass core which is an excellent acoustic absorber.
+When a sound wave hits the panel, rather than being reflected, the glass fibers in the core absorb sound by vibrating together transforming the sound energy into heat energy.
 By adding acoustic panels to a space, noise reduction in the 3 to 5 DBa range. can be achieved.

 The number of acoustic panels needed in a given space will mainly be determined by the dimensions of the room, size and thickness of the panels, and the desired reverberation time.
 The purpose of the room will determine the target reverberation time.
 In a lively venue such as a gymnasium, 2 seconds would be acceptable, whereas a conference room should be in the .5 to 1 second range.
 With this information, acoustical consultants, engineers, and manufacturers can apply a formula to determine the amount of absorption needed in a given space.
 Since there are a lot of other aspects that can affect the acoustics of a room, it is always best to contact a professional fabric wrapped acoustic panel manufacturer's representative that can assess your goals and budget and assist you through the entire project.